zilishen/documentation/content/nim/fundamentals/tech-specs.md

 ### Large NGINX configuration deployments

 For environments requiring more resources, **large configurations** are suitable.
-These configurations can support up to **300 upstream servers** and are designed for enterprise environments or applications handling high traffic and complex configurations.
+These configurations can support up to **300 upstream servers** and are designed for enterprise environments or applications handling high traffic and complex configurations, without NGINX App Protect.

 {{<bootstrap-table "table table-striped table-bordered">}}
 | Number of Data Plane Instances | CPU    | Memory   | Network   | Storage |